psychoinformatics-de/psychoinformatics-www/content/pages/members.rst

       <div class="info">
         <h3>Helga der Zweite (2013&ndash;2015)</h3>
         <p class="blurb">The Landmann Pedestal Barbecue: bigger, better, taller.
-        No need for a Frisbee; this thing has a fantastic door through which air can flow up the center column.
-When carrying, the balance is perfect for slinging over your shoulder, mimicking a lumberjack as 'e carries a grill deep into the wilderness...</p>
+        Its claim to fame is the fantastic door through which air can flow up the center column.
+When carrying, the balance is perfect for slinging over your shoulder, emulating a lumberjack as 'e carries a grill deep into the wilderness...</p>
         <ul class='social-links'>
           <li><a class='si-home' href="http://www.landmann.de/landmann/en/charcoal_barbecues/pedestal_barbecues/produktinformationen/225030/pedestal-barbecue"><i class="fa fa-home" aria-hidden="true"></i></a></li>
         </ul>